oVirt/ovirt-site/source/howto/change-engine-host-name.html.md

 **Manual procedure to change the host name of the machine where the engine runs (in release 3.1):**

-*copied from ovirt user list thread at:* <http://lists.ovirt.org/pipermail/users/2012-October/004167.html>
+*initiated in oVirt user list thread at:* <http://lists.ovirt.org/pipermail/users/2012-October/004167.html>

 0. Make a backup copy of the /etc/pki/ovirt-engine directory.